Skorpion7777/py_challenges/00-readme/0-readme.txt

 Background Information:

-In order to gain information about the impact of the reaction temperature and gas mixture on the performance of the SOEC, I/V measurements were conducted.
+In order to gain information about the impact of the reaction temperature and gas mixture on the performance of the Solid Oxide Electrolysis Cell (SOEC), I/V measurements were conducted.
 The obtained data can be used to determine the open circuit voltage (OCV) and the area specific resistance (ASR).
 The latter is equal to the slope of the I/V curve at a desired current density.
 In this work, the ASR was calculated for 0.1 A cm-2.
 Furthermore, the current density I_{1.4 V} at our chosen maximum of